o3de/o3de.org/content/docs/userguide/components/ocean/request-bus-interface.md

 ---
-description: ' Use the &ALYlong; Infinite Ocean component with the EBus interface to set the parameters with Lua. '
+description: ' Use the Amazon Lumberyard Infinite Ocean component with the EBus interface to set the parameters with Lua. '
 title: Infinite Ocean Component Request Bus Interface
 ---